solid/data-interoperability-panel/README.md

 ## Completed Initiatives

-[Resource Metadata](https://github.com/solid/data-interoperability-panel/tree/master/archive/resource-metadata) - Resource Metadata was [submitted](solid/specification#156) as a candidate proposal to the solid/specification.
+[Resource Metadata](https://github.com/solid/data-interoperability-panel/tree/master/archive/resource-metadata) — Resource Metadata was [submitted](https://github.com/solid/specification/pull/156) as a candidate proposal to the [`solid/specification`](https://github.com/solid/specification/).
 It was renamed to Auxiliary Resources during Editorial Review.

 ## Meetings

 Panel meetings are held every other Monday at 3:00PM UTC (10:00AM Eastern / 4:00PM Central European).
 This bi-weekly schedule started on November 21st 2022; the latest meeting date can be found in the [minutes](https://github.com/solid/data-interoperability-panel/blob/master/meetings/).
-Every meeting will be announced on [gitter](https://gitter.im/solid/data-interoperability-panel), together with its agenda.
+Every meeting is announced on [Gitter/Matrix](https://gitter.im/solid/data-interoperability-panel), together with its agenda.

 Meeting URL: https://meet.jit.si/solid-data-interoperability

-Panel meeting minutes are recorded live and are [available here](https://github.com/solid/data-interoperability-panel/blob/master/meetings/)
+Panel meeting minutes are recorded live (barring objection by any participant) and are [available here](https://github.com/solid/data-interoperability-panel/blob/master/meetings/).

 ## Process

 Initiative proposals must be [submitted as issues](https://github.com/solid/data-interoperability-panel/issues/new), and receive support from members of the panel.
 At least three panelists (not including the panelist proposing the project) must support creation of the project, with no panel members actively rejecting it.
 Initiative proposals with support will be prioritized and undertaken by the panel.

-Substantive changes submitted to active panel initiatives should be submitted as pull requests, and should receive at least two approved reviews from panelists, with no one actively rejecting.
+Substantive changes submitted to active panel initiatives should be submitted as pull requests, and should receive at least two review approvals from panelists, with no one actively rejecting.

 Panel members should work together to settle deadlocks.
-It may be helpful to request the perspective of a Solid Editor that would ultimately be responsible for accepting submitted candidate proposals to settle deadlocks.
+It may be helpful to request the perspective of a Solid Editor who would ultimately be responsible for accepting submitted candidate proposals to settle deadlocks.